Self-care ideas for busy parents

 A bit of mindfulness – bring your attention fully to the present moment for a few minutes.
 Focus on your senses.
 Close your eyes.
 What can you hear?
 What can you smell?
 If thoughts intrude, just recognise them as thoughts and let them pass, and bring your attention back to your senses.

-Use a meditation app – there are lots of popular apps (like Headspace) with guided meditations to help you deal with any emotion you are feeling.
+A 5-minute meditation – there are lots of popular apps (like Headspace) with guided meditations to help you deal with any emotion you are feeling.
 If you are new to guided meditation, why not try a free trial for just 5 minutes a day and see how it feels?

 Sit outside – I am lucky enough to have a garden and the best investment I ever made was a comfy place to sit in it.
 Even in the winter (as long as it’s not raining), I will grab my coat and that cup of tea and sit and watch the robins and listen to the birds sing.
 A bench in a local park would do just as well.